PiwikPRO/PPMS-PublicDocs/platform/public_api_guide.md

-This page describes how to access Piwik PRO API which uses [client credentials](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/) Oauth grant type for obtaining user token.
+This page describes how to access Piwik PRO API which uses [client credentials](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/) OAuth grant type for obtaining user token.
 All data is sent and received as JSON and it uses [JSON API](http://jsonapi.org/) specification.

 ## Obtaining token

-If you want to access API for the first time you need to generate your API Credentials which then allows you to request for a token that is used for authentication during communication with public API.
+If you want to access API for the first time you need to generate your API credentials which then allows you to request for a token that is used for authentication during communication with public API.

 ### Generate API Credentials